 Independent study will foster in you the ability to identify your own learning needs and determine which areas you need to focus on to become proficient in your subject area.
 This is an important transferable skill and will help to prepare you for the transition to working life.

 Each module is examined separately by coursework and a written exam at the end of the module.
-The research project assessment is based on a written dissertation and an oral examination.

 Tuition fees for Home and EU students